 Our conclusion is a particular take on the big society concept – arguing that solutions increase in effectiveness where they involve, in the following order (least effective first):

-• the state (through regulation etc); to
+• the state and international organisations such as the WTO (through regulation etc); to

 This is due to the increased numbers of actors that may take part.

 In fact, a tool involving all actors combined (consumers, businesses, regulatory bodies, various groupings of citizens, for example) would offer the best outcomes.